Global Anaesthesia Course

 For this reason many anaesthetists from high income countries wish to support health care providers in LMICs in an effort to reduce the health burden in a particular place.
 When they do so, they encounter enormous differences between the environment in which they trained (with reliable power, sources of compressed oxygen and other gases, sophisticated machines and modern drugs) and that faced by their LMIC colleagues.
 The course supports informed partnership and collaboration by offering training around common contexts and challenges faced in the low-resource setting.

 Over the last thirty years the course has remained popular and useful with attendees who largely come from the UK, Australia, Canada and Europe.
-While the course usually takes place in Uganda, in 2022 it returned to the UK and was held in Oxford (28th June - 1st July 2022).
-The 2023 course was held in Uganda from the 13 to 17 November.
+While the course usually takes place in Uganda, in 2022 it was held in Oxford.
+The 2024 course was held in Uganda from the 11 to 15 November.

 2023 Global Anaesthesia Course report